rufengsuixing/luci-app-adguardhome/README.md

  - db database not support some filesystem such as overlay and data-stk-oo,please modify work dir,if overlay is found,will auto ln (soft link)the dbs to /tmp ,will lost dns database after reboot
  - AdGuardhome not support ipset,when we use ipset ,it can`t be the repacement of dnsmasq but the upstream of dnsmasq ,if you want it,vote for it.<br>
  https://github.com/AdguardTeam/AdGuardHome/issues/1191<br>
+ - openwrt 19 found enable flag is reversed, https://github.com/openwrt/luci/issues/3389 ,not to fix it due to the different run result on old version op.
 #### pic
 example in zh-cn:<br>
 ![example1](https://user-images.githubusercontent.com/22387141/69557384-7698b900-0fe1-11ea-96a6-85786fec06ac.png)